There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

-These two issues get into pretty heavy spoiler territory, so I will keep this point really vague.
+These two issues get into pretty heavy spoiler territory, so I will keep this really vague.
 First, the fate of Kylo Ren's lightsaber was pretty dumb as all logic seemed to be abandoned in order to give the movie a dramatic moment.
 Then there was the swap between two characters toward the end of the movie.
 It was not the end result that I had issue with, or the actions by either character leading up to it, but there was a moment at the end of the movie between two characters that felt wildly unearned by the filmmakers.
-I do not want to say any more about either issue, but both seemed were either illogical or unearned moments that only happened to force a couple of dramatic moments into the movie.
+I do not want to say any more about either issue, but both moments seemed either illogical or unearned, all in order to force a couple of dramatic moments into the movie.

 Grade: B+ (86pts)

-Star Wars: Episode IX - The Rise of Skywalker is the culmination of the eight movies -- ten if you count the spin-off movies -- in the Star Wars franchise.
-Was it the best of all Star Wars movies?
-No, but it was pretty good.
-One of the film's issues was that it needed to devote a good chunk of screen time to correcting the ship after what the filmmakers did with the last movie.
-I think the filmmakers of this movie did a pretty good job of doing so, but it still resulted in the first 30 minutes feeling pretty rushed.
-Then there was the fact that the whole Chewbacca thing felt like a missed opportunity.
-The filmmakers setup a really impactful storyline with Chewbacca, then kind of just dropped the ball with it.
+Star Wars: Episode IX - The Rise of Skywalker was the culmination of the eight movies—ten if you count the spin-off movies—in the Star Wars franchise, and I thought it was pretty good.
+One of the film's issues was that the filmmakers devoted a good chunk of screen time undoing a bunch of stuff that the last movie did.
+I think the filmmakers of this movie did a pretty good job of doing so, but it still resulted in the first 30 minutes feeling rushed.
+Then there was the whole Chewbacca, which felt like a cheap, lazy, and pointless attempt at injecting unnecessary drama.
 There was also the absence of Luke Skywalker, which made no sense other than to make the protagonists journey more challenging.

-Then there was the thing with Kylo Ren's lightsaber, and a moment between two characters at the end of the movie that felt very much unearned.
+I also thought the thing with Kylo Ren's lightsaber was dumb, and a moment between two characters at the end of the movie felt very much unearned.
 The movie had plenty of minor issues, but I truly believe they were all relatively minor issues.
-At the end of the day, this is a Star Wars movie with plenty of exciting and entertaining action sequences, and a ton of incredible visual effects.
-I also really enjoyed the connection between Kylo Ren and Rey, and really enjoyed the dynamic between these two characters -- with each trying to pull the other to their side of the force.
-Finally there was the return of the Emperor which I think worked really well for this movie, while also tightening the connection between the sequel trilogy and the two trilogies that came before.
-The movie had its flaws, but there was plenty to like and I had a really good time watching it.
+At the end of the day, this was a Star Wars movie with plenty of exciting and entertaining action sequences, and a ton of excellent visual effects.
+I really enjoyed the connection between Kylo Ren and Rey, with each character trying to pull the other to their side of the force.
+Finally there was the return of the Emperor which I thought worked really well for this movie, while also tightening the connection between this trilogy and the two trilogies that came before it.
+The movie had its flaws, let me make that perfectly clear, but there was plenty to like about the movie anyway, and I had a good time watching it.